Marvin Irvin: Disappearance of Micki Jo West

 In 1979, Ruth, her brother Calvin West, and Calvin's wife 19-year-old Micki Jo West left for California, with Irvin following not far behind.
 In March, Ruth and Irvin officially married in Ventura, but by the time they returned to Missouri, their relationship had downgraded, with Ruth claiming Irvin beat her.
 In August, she and her 4-year-old son fled and took refuge in a motel in Elwood, Kansas, only sharing this information with her mother, her sister, the couple who helped her relocate, and Micki Jo West.

 On September 11, Micki Jo West was scheduled to show up to her job at a hospital, but she never arrived.
 Later that same day, Irvin and two friends broke into Ruth's motel room, dragged her and their son into a car, and drove them back to St. Joseph.
 When Micki was reported missing, Irvin became a suspect, and he was required to take multiple polygraph tests, but the tests were inconclusive.
 Ruth West filed for divorce from Irvin in October after another domestic dispute, which resulted in Irvin chasing West barefoot across St. Joseph.

 On September 11, 1986, exactly seven years since Micki's disappearance, an anonymous letter was found inside a Kansas City shopping mall.
 The letter, which was addressed to the St. Joseph police, contained details about the writer being with Marvin Irvin at the time of Micki's disappearance, claiming he killed her.
 However, the writer left no details about who he/she was, and police were not able to follow up on an exact lead.
 In 1988, a television reporter named Therman Mitchell received a letter addressed to him.
 The letter contained details about where Micki's body was, and the writer inviting Mitchell to show him where Micki's body was.
 Instead of meeting up with the anonymous sender, Mitchell aired a news story on the letter, pleading for the sender to come forward.
-That same year, Irvin and another woman moved to Ames, Iowa, where Irvin got a job working at railroad tracks.
+That same year, Irvin and another woman moved to Ames, Iowa, where Irvin got a job as a railroad worker.
 There, on March 30, Janet Huegerich filed a police report because Irvin had shot over her head multiple times.
 The resulting police confrontation ended with a police chase across multiple counties, with over 20 police officers in pursuit.
 After his eventual arrest, Irvin pleaded guilty to avoiding arrest and two weapons charges and was sentenced to five years probation.